koskath/arete2/course_content/SC/final_md_files/Lecture1/lecture_1_slide_30_longer_chains.md

-# Longer Chains, e.g. including the last Miles or Circular Logistics including return flows
+# Slide 30 of Lecture 1 contains information about Longer Chains, e.g. including the last Miles or Circular Logistics including return flows
 # The image in slide 30 of Lecture 1 contains:
 1. Longer Chains including the "Last Mile"